chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 POSTER_DIR=extracted_posters                 # put downloaded posters here
 POSTER_DEPTH=20                              # grab this many posters [0 grabs all]
-POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading
+POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library
 ```

 ## Scripts: